KeanaGindy/MotorcycleSchool/README.md

 - name of the db is `motercycleschool`

 ### Option 2: Building and Running the Application using Gradle
-- Step 0) Ensure you can you use gradle wrapper by running: `gradle wrapper --gradle version 7.0`
+- Step 0) You may need to ensure you can you use gradle wrapper by running if ./gradlew command is not recognized: `gradle wrapper --gradle version 7.0`
 - Step 1) `./gradlew clean`
 - Step 2) `./gradlew build`
 - Step 3) Before running these commands, you must import the `create_school_db.sql` AND  `insert_sample_data.sql`file into your database.